Sriperumbudur: Adikesava Perumal temple

-Adikesava Perumal Temple is the birthplace of Ramanuja, the Hindu saint and philosopher known as the proponents of the Vaishnavism branch of Hinduism.
+Adikesava Perumal Temple is the birthplace of Ramanuja, the Hindu saint and philosopher known as the proponents of the Sri Vaishnavism branch of Hinduism.
 Ramanujar's vigraha (statue) was installed in this temple during the saint's lifetime and is, therefore, called "Thamugantha Thirumani" (literally, "cherished by himself form").
+In the months of April and May, the temple celebrates chariot festival.

 Rajiv Gandhi Memorial

-The Rajiv Gandhi Memorial is a memorial to former Indian prime minister Rajiv Gandhi at the site where he was assassinated.
-The Memorial was dedicated to the nation by the then President of India Dr. A. P. J. Abdul Kalam in 2003.
+The Rajiv Gandhi Memorial is a memorial to former Indian Prime Minister Rajiv Gandhi at the site where he was assassinated.
+The Memorial was dedicated to the nation by the then President of India A. P. J. Abdul Kalam in 2003.

+Rajiv Gandhi National Institute of Youth Development

+Rajiv Gandhi National Institute of Youth Development, Sriperumbudur, is an Institution of National Importance by the Act of Parliament No. 35/2012 under the Ministry of Youth Affairs & Sports, Government of India.
+The RGNIYD offers academic programs at the postgraduate level in youth development, engages in research in youth development, and coordinates training programs for state agencies and the officials of youth organizations.
+The institute was established in 1993 with a focus on youth development and empowerment.

 Vallakottai Murugan temple

 Vallakottai Murugan temple, 9 km from Sriperumbudur, is known for the tallest Lord Murugan statue in India (9 m).

 Madras Motor Sports Club

 Madras Motor Sports Club, located at the village of Irungattukottai near Sriperumbudur, organises world class racing events every year, including the South India Rally and the All India Motor Race Meet.
 Fédération Internationale de Motocyclisme (FIM) and the Fédération Internationale du Sport Automobile (FISA) have licensed the club for races up to Formula Three for cars and all classes for motorcycles.
 The club also has a dirt track for autocross events.